SiTime: Products

 SiTime manufacturers silicon-based MEMS timing devices, used as an alternative to quartz timers in precision timing applications such as controlling the timing of electronic systems, managing electronic transfer of data, setting radio frequencies or measuring time.
 It provides MEMS resonators, oscillators and clocks.

 The company's XCalibur line of MEMs-based active resonators are designed to replace quartz resonators.

 The company's Elite Platform of Super-TCXOs (temperature compensated crystal oscillators) includes the Elite and Elite X. The devices are designed for harsh environments, such as with extreme temperatures, thermal shock and vibration.

 The company's Cascade family is a MEMS clock system-on-chip (SoC), with an integrated MEMS resonator, oscillator and clock integrated circuit (IC).

 The company also develops MEMs oscillators by integrating MEMS resonators with oscillator circuits and a phase-locked loop.

 The company's Emerald platform is an oven-controlled crystal oscillator (OCXO), which includes an on-chip heater, for extreme temperature environments.
 The platform is designed for 5G networks and edge computing, where the equipment sits closer to customers, and must maintain precise timing in the face of environmental stressors such as airflow, temperature perturbation, vibration, shock, and electromagnetic interference (EMI).

+In July 2023, SiTime released the SiT5543, part of its Endura family of MEMS ruggedized Super-TCXOs and in September the Epoch Platform that delivers a stable clock to datacenter and network infrastructure equipment.

+Applications

+SiTime products and services focus on three main market segments—automotive, aerospace and defense and enterprise.